Skip to Main Content

 Planning Your Visit

 Visitors with a strong interest in serious Japanese seafood preparation and who have flexibility in their travel planning might note that Miami's Brickell and Wynwood neighborhoods, roughly two hours south, support a more developed Japanese dining scene.
-Closer to home in Southwest Florida, the gap between casual sushi and the kind of precision-driven seafood work seen at Addison in San Diego or Lazy Bear in San Francisco remains wide, though the local dining tier has been closing that gap gradually as the region's population and hospitality infrastructure mature.
+Closer to home in Southwest Florida, the gap between casual sushi and the kind of precision-driven seafood work seen at Addison in San Diego or Lazy Bear in San Francisco remains wide, though the local dining tier has grown gradually as the region's population and hospitality infrastructure mature.

 Booking and Cost Snapshot